GazeGraphResource/GazeGraph/README.md

 The subjects are asked to perform each of the six activities for five minutes.
 They can choose one of the stimuli prepared for the Read, Watch, and Play.
 The gazes is recorded at a 30Hz sampling rate.

 #### Example of data collection process:
 The videos below show how the data collection process was performed.
 The videos were recorded by the scene camera of the eye tracker when a subject was performing the six activities.
 Each of the six videos corresponds to one of the six activities.
-In each of the videos, the estimated gazes (i.e., the green circle) and the images of the pupils are overlaid with the user's field-of-view in real-time.
+In each of the videos, the estimated gazes (i.e., the green circles) and the images of the pupils are overlaid with the user's field-of-view in real-time.

 <p align="center">
      <table>